 My name is Mark Crean.
 I live in Oxfordshire and I am currently studying for an MA in Photography with Falmouth University.
 Until now I have been largely self-taught, although I have been making photographs with increasing enthusiasm for a dozen years or more.
 And before all this?
 I lived in London for many years and worked in a branch of the media.
-I had a fantastic time all round and enjoyed the work and the big city, but I have never wanted to do just one thing in my life and it was time to clear the decks, change and spend more time among green fields, even green lawns.
-So here we are.
+I had a fantastic time all round and enjoyed the work and the big city, but I have never wanted to do just one thing in my life and it was time to clear the decks, change and spend more time among green fields.

 However, the details of "this be the life" are usually very dull and don't tell you much about the kind of life it's been.
 So I will try to put a few things on this site that might at least be a bit more interesting.
 I'll change them from time to time.

 First, here is an image of one of the two screen paintings called "Pine Trees’"by Hasegawa Tohaku (1539–1610).
 Each is an outstanding example of early modern minimalist art and today they are considered a Japanese national treasure.
 I find them breathtaking.
 If I could make images even a tiny fraction as accomplished as these marvellous paintings, I would be a very fortunate man.